RedisLabs/redislabs-docs/content/rc/databases/configuration/data-persistence.md

          /rc/concepts/data-persistence/
          /rc/concepts/data-persistence.md
 ---
-Redis Enterprise Cloud can persist data to enable recovery in the event of memory loss or other catastrophic failure.
+Redis Cloud can persist data to enable recovery in the event of memory loss or other catastrophic failure.
 When you enable data persistence, in-memory data is copied to persistent storage attached to the underlying cloud instance.

 ## Persistence options